ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 The rate of return on capital equals the gross rate of return $(R)$ minus the depreciation rate $(\delta)$: $r = R - \delta$.
 In this model there is no intertemporal optimization.
 The firm rents capital from the household one period at the time.

-The FOC for the firm with respect to capital per effective unit of labor utilization is:
+The FOC for the firm with respect to capital per effective unit of labor is:

 $$
 \begin{equation}